Getting a Visa To Work or Study in the US

 J-1 Student Visa

-These visas are for individuals who come to the U.S. temporarily for study or cultural exchange programs for study, research, or teaching.
+These visas are for people who come to the U.S. temporarily for study or cultural exchange programs for study, research, or teaching.

 General Steps in Getting a Student Visa